What Are RV Propane Regulators?

 For more information about how an RV propane regulator works check out this article here.

-How do I change out my old RV propane regulator for a new one?
+How do I change my old RV propane regulator for a new one?

-Changing an RV propane regulator is easy, you just need the right kind of thread tape and always check for leaks when you are done.
+Changing an RV propane regulator is easy, you just need the right thread tape and to check for leaks when you are done.

 For detailed instructions on changing an RV propane regulator check out this post here.